ttapers/docs/markdown/reference/cloud/python-sdk.md

 in PPP mode, you can use the Huawei E303 and MS2131 modems as part of your cellular connectivity solution, and serial for the iota modem.

-The non-network mode can be used to disable the Hologram SDK networking functionality.
-You may want to do this if you just want to interact with the interfaces in the Hologram SDK, but not deal with the nitty gritty details on how to connect/disconnect the device itself via the SDK.

 The `Cellular` interface requires root permissions to connect/disconnect from a given address.
-I strongly recommend running your scripts with `sudo` privileges.
+We strongly recommend running your scripts with `sudo` privileges.

 * PPP Mode supported devices: Huawei E303, MS2131 modems
 * Serial mode supported devices: iota modem